jleath/Gitlet/proj1/spec/proj1.md

 As with everything in this assignment you should not create additional public or protected methods.
 Additional public classes are fine.
 It is OK to override existing public methods (e.g. equals).

 Warning: It is very easy to run into issues with generics.
 Compile frequently.
 Do not dare write more than one of these methods at a time.

+Hint (3/6/2015): You should not add any instance variables to your TimeSeries class.
+They are unnecessary.

 4: YearlyRecord
 =====